 GEOTRACES Cobalt Biogeochemistry

-We are participating in the first US GEOTRACES ocean chemical mapping expedition by conducting analyses and interpretations of total dissolved cobalt and cobalt speciation measurements by voltammetric techniques.
+The Saito laboratory has been participating in the international GEOTRACES program through the study of the biogeochemistry of cobalt and protein biomarkers.
+We have contributed data in the Atlantic, Pacific, and Arctic Oceans, and are currently participating in planning for the upcoming Southern Ocean US GEOTRACES expeditions (GP17).
+Cobalt is one of the scarcest micronutrients in the oceans, and has a complex biogeochemistry and microbial ecology.
 Cobalt has a complex geochemistry, often described as hybrid type where its role as a micronutrient competes with scavenging removal and other input processes.
-In this study we aim to broaden the state of knowledge for cobalt marine biogeochemistry by investigating surface depletion, cobalt-phosphate correlations with stoichiometries that vary significant based on geographic location, redox cycling that occurs in oxygen minimum regions, and complexation chemistry.
+In these studies we have been broadening the state of knowledge for cobalt marine biogeochemistry by investigating surface depletion, cobalt-phosphate correlations with stoichiometries that vary significant based on geographic location, redox cycling that occurs in oxygen minimum regions, and complexation chemistry.
 In addition, there are distinctly different biological requirements for cobalt, cadmium and zinc that appear to manifest themselves as a cobalt preference for cyanobacteria and a zinc preference for eukaryotic phytoplankton, with biological demand and recycling for each element in the subtropical gyres and coastal environments, respectively.
+In the Saito laboratory total dissolved cobalt and cobalt speciation measurements are conducted by voltammetric techniques.
+Ocean sections from GEOTRACES that the Saito laboratory has contributed to can be accessed at eGEOTRACES.org here, and data can be found on BCO-DMO.
+Example 3D section of dissolved cobalt in the Atlantic and Pacific Oceans combining contributions from laboratories around the world.